 The consequences of being surrounded by two of the most volatile and flammable species of tree on the planet mean that for us, permaculture principles are a lot more than just a sensible and sustainable way to grow things.
 The fires of October 2017 dramatically underlined this and as we watch the land recovering, it’s gratifying to see the difference we’ve been able to make.

-Quinta do Vale’s bit of forest, around half a hectare (1 acre), is mostly comprised of Pinus pinaster with only one or two large mature eucalyptus trees amongst them, but stands of eucalyptus are not far away.
-The massive boles of two ancient sweet chestnuts (Castanea sativa) shows what used to grow here.
-One of the first things we intend to get to grips with is increasing the biodiversity, fertility and moisture-retaining capacity of the forest.
+Quinta do Vale’s bit of forest, around half a hectare (1 acre), is mostly comprised of Pinus pinaster, but stands of eucalyptus are not far away.
+The massive boles of three ancient sweet chestnuts (Castanea sativa) shows what used to grow here.
+One of the first things we intend to get to grips with is increasing the native biodiversity, fertility and moisture-retaining capacity of the forest.
 There are some chestnut and oak saplings amongst the pines and we will be removing the pines surrounding them and encouraging the regeneration of the indigenous understorey to restore fertility to the soil and support the saplings’ growth.
 (I also find the whole idea of forest gardens much more exciting than annual vegetables.)